Opinion | A flailing Biden sold his ‘whole soul’ in political desperation

 This was a violation of every principle on which Biden campaigned for the presidency.
 During his victory speech following his 2020 election, Biden declared that it was “time to put away the harsh rhetoric” and “stop treating our opponents as our enemy.”
 In his inaugural address, he promised to “end this uncivil war” and put “my whole soul” into “bringing America together.”
 Calling Americans who disagree with his partisan election bill bigots and enemies is a strange way of doing so.

 Biden’s speech was a pitiful outburst by a flailing president.
 His approval rating in the new Quinnipiac poll has plummeted to 33 percent — down from 49 percent in the same poll seven months ago.
 Americans see that he promised unity and normality, and is delivering the opposite.
 They also believe that he’s focused on the wrong things.
 A new Politico-Morning Consult poll asked voters what should be “the top priority” for Congress: reforming the electoral college; expanding voting access in federal elections; or expanding oversight of states’ changes to voting practices.
-“None of the above” beat all of three.
+“None of the above” beat all three of them.

 Americans are struggling with real problems: Inflation is at a 40-year high, and we have a massive labor shortage, with more than 10 million unfilled jobs.
 There aren’t sufficient coronavirus tests and therapeutics.
 Schools are closing again.
 Drug overdose deaths reached a record high.
 But instead of focusing on fixing these problems, Biden has focused on political theater — spending a full week pushing an election law that has no chance of passing, and doing so with offensive and hyperbolic rhetoric.